 Return on investment measures the effectiveness of an investment relative to its initial cost of entry.
 ROI divides the return of an investment by the cost of the investment.

 For example, if an investment cost $5,000 to purchase and is now worth $6,000, the ROI for the investment is 20% ($6,000-$5,000 = $1,000 / $5,000).

-The Day P/L and Day Return % are both measurements of the change in P/L from yesterday.
+The Change P/L and Change % measure the change in P/L from yesterday.

-Day Return % is the change in P/L between yesterday and today divided by yesterday's bot "value" (the total worth of the bot, including open positions) When the bot has no previous day's value that can be used, the allocation is used to provide a starting value.
+Change % is the change in P/L between yesterday and today divided by yesterday's bot "value" (the total worth of the bot, including open positions).
+When the bot has no previous day's value that can be used, the allocation is used to provide a starting value.

 The win rate divides the total number of winning trades by total trades.
 For example, if an investor has placed 200 trades and has realized a profit on 120 of them, the win rate is 60% (120/200).

 While the win rate can identify how successful trades are at generating profit, it is not as important as the profit factor or how much is gained or lost on each trade.
 For example, an investor may have a 60%-win rate, but if they lose 3x as much when they lose as they make when they win, they will still lose capital over time.

 The profit factor divides the total amount of money gained by the total amount of money lost.
 Profit factor is important when used in conjunction with the win rate because it creates a more complete view of trading performance.